 Some people have a combination of both hyperactive and hypoactive delirium, alternating between the two states.

 Diseases that cause inflammation and infection, such as pneumonia, can interfere with brain function.
-Additionally, taking certain medications (e.g., blood pressure medicine) or abusing drugs can disrupt chemicals in the brain.
+Additionally, taking certain medications (such as blood pressure medicine) or misusing drugs can disrupt chemicals in the brain.
 Alcohol withdrawal and eating or drinking poisonous substances can also cause delirium.

 When you have trouble breathing due to asthma or another condition, your brain doesn’t get the oxygen it needs.
 Any condition or factor that significantly changes your brain function can cause severe mental confusion.